Can CBD Help Pancreatitis in Dogs?

 In an 8-month, double-blind study conducted by Cornell University’s College of Veterinary Medicine, researchers found that dogs who were given CBD saw a significant decrease in pain and an increase in activity with no side effects.

-Full spectrum hemp extract can also help treat nausea and GI pain associated with pancreatitis, and is often used to help regain appetite.
-Research published in Nutraceuticals in Veterinary Medicine states that hemp oil is a significant source of proteins and essential fatty acids, including gamma-linolenic acid (GLA).
-Of note: the same study found that CBD interacts with the endocannabinoid system in dogs to treat cancer, improve sleep, prevent obesity and metabolic diseases, resolve anxiety and stress, treat inflammatory conditions, improve pulmonary and cardiac conditions, and acts as a neuro-protectant.
+Full spectrum hemp extract can also help treat nausea and GI pain associated with pancreatitis.
+CBD is also helpful in regaining a pet’s appetite.
+Research published in Nutraceuticals in Veterinary Medicine states that CBD interacts with the endocannabinoid system in dogs to treat cancer, improve sleep, prevent obesity and metabolic diseases, resolve anxiety and stress, treat inflammatory conditions, improve pulmonary and cardiac conditions, and acts as a neuro-protectant.

-EASE 500 mg Full Spectrum Hemp Extract Tincture is formulated with turmeric and frankincense to specifically help with inflammatory issues.
-Based on research and my experience, I recommend starting with 9-18 mg (or 1-2 mL EASE tincture) daily.
+Our EASE tincture is a 500 mg Full Spectrum Hemp Extract, formulated with turmeric and frankincense to specifically help with inflammatory issues.
+Based on research and our experience, we recommend starting with 9-18 mg (equal to 1-2 mL of our EASE tincture) daily.
 Because every dog reacts differently, you may find that your dog responds better to a higher or lower dosage.
-You should note that dogs cannot overdose on CBD.
+You should note that dogs cannot overdose on CBD, as it is safe even in extremely high doses.

 About Angela Ardolino